secretflow/mplang/design/tee_design.md

 - `tee.quote` runs on the TEE.
 In production, the TEE SHOULD generate the ephemeral keypair internally and bind `H(ephemeral_pubkey)` in `report_data`.
+  This is to ensure the ephemeral private key never leaves the trusted hardware boundary.
 Our current API expresses it as `tee.quote(pk)` for clarity and auditability.
 - `tee.attest` runs on data parties and returns the attested TEE public key;
   each verifier then derives a per-party session key via KEM/ECDH + HKDF.
 The TEE performs the matching derivation upon receiving the verifier’s public